Zz1ming/Machine-Learning/README.md

-A project of Pattern Recognize and Machine Learning of Huazhong University of Science and Technology
+A study note of Machine Learning.